By

 Remote work

-With all the changes that the pandemic brought to the labour market, a sizeable portion of the global workforce have embraced remote work arrangements with open arms and are determined to maintain this.
+With all the changes the pandemic brought to the labour market, a sizeable portion of the global workforce has embraced remote work options—and many are determined to maintain them.

-This new way of working has become more prevalent, and for many employees, it’s a make-or-break factor when considering job options.
-In fact, research from Qualtrics showed that 35% of the workforce would actually consider leaving their jobs if required to return to the full-office regiment.
+This new way of working has become increasingly common, and for many employees, it’s a make-or-break factor when considering job opportunities.
+In fact, research from Qualtrics showed that 35% of workers would consider leaving their jobs if required to return to the office full-time.

 Mental-health support

-Mental health support (or lack thereof) has been a growing concern for many employees, and the COVID-19 pandemic brought it to the forefront.
+Mental health support—or the lack of it—has become a growing concern for many employees, and the COVID-19 pandemic pushed this issue to the forefront.

-A report called Mental Health at Work in 2020 from the BITC in partnership with Bupa found that 41% of employees had experienced mental health symptoms related to work, with more than half citing work-related pressure as a contributing factor.
+A report titled Mental Health at Work in 2020 by BITC in partnership with Bupa found that 41% of employees experienced mental health symptoms related to work, with more than half citing work-related pressure as a key contributor.

 Access to cutting-edge technology